fergiemcdowall/solrstrap/README.md

 * Restful interface (you can link directly to /solrstrap.html?q=doughnuts)
 * Functioning history

-##Why is Solrstrap cool?
+##Solrstrap is probably the fastest available rendering engine for Solr.

-Solrstrap is cool because it does everything in Javascript, CSS and HTML on the client side.
+This because it does everything in Javascript, CSS and HTML on the client side.
 JSON is shot back from the server and interpeted by the web browser.

-Solrstrap therefore requires much less server power and bandwidth than standard middleware applications.
+Solrstrap therefore requires much less server power and bandwidth than standard search-middleware applications.

-This _probably_ makes solrstrap the fastest available rendering engine for Solr.

 ##Installation, How do I make it work?
 Optionally edit SERVERROOT in /js/solrstrap.js to point to the "select" endpoint of your solr instance